Showing 1-20 of 240 products

 So before you begin shopping, start with a clear assessment of exactly which functions you need.
 Don't get caught up in a more-functions-is-necessarily-better mindset when comparing systems.
 Also, take advantage of the trials and demos offered by some companies to get a firsthand feel for exactly how user-friendly a system is.

-Telephony technology is split between digital phone systems, which send voice calls over the Internet (Voice over IP, or VoIP), and older analog phone systems, which use traditional phone service.
+VoIP or analog: Telephony technology is split between digital phone systems, which send voice calls over the Internet (Voice over IP, or VoIP), and older analog phone systems, which use traditional phone services.
 Though VoIP phones can call analog phones and vice versa, and there are hybrid systems that contain components of both, it's best for a business that's looking to start from scratch to choose one or the other.
 The vast majority of businesses are choosing VoIP.

 But VoIP requires a reliable broadband Internet connection.
 So for businesses that don't have access to broadband, an analog system may be the only option.
 If you're unclear on how the two systems differ, this Guide to VoIP compares them in easy-to-understand language.

-Aside from these cases, most businesses should consider using an off-site or ‘hosted’ PBX.
+Aside from these cases, most businesses should consider using an off-site or "hosted" PBX.
 It is an option on many small business VoIP systems and offered by many ITSPs.
-The big benefit with a hosted PBX is it can offer more advanced phone system functions, like auto-attendants and IVRs, without the expense of purchasing and managing an on-site hardware PBX.
+The big benefit with a hosted PBX is it can offer more advanced phone system functions, such as auto-attendants and IVRs, without the expense of purchasing and managing an on-site hardware PBX.

 With VoIP systems, extensions can be added by simply connecting the office's internal computer network.

-There are, for example, industry-specific systems for hotels, call centers and hospitals.
+There are, for example, industry-specific systems for hotels, call centers, and hospitals.
 Though most small businesses will not be looking for specialized industry systems, they often do have special hardware requirements.
 Some need wireless handsets that can operate outdoors or a long distance away from a base station.
 Others don't use handsets, but instead require wireless headsets with long battery life.
-Knowing what’s needed before you begin will make the selection process easier.
+Knowing what is needed before you begin will make the selection process easier.